-The intervention specialist and paraprofessional may work in the regular classroom, small group and provide individual support; behavior management, pragmatic skill development, organizational and independent life skills; this team provides accommodations, modifications and interventions.
+The intervention specialist and paraprofessional may work in the regular classroom, small group, or individual setting.
+They can provide individual support for behavior management, pragmatic skill development, organizational and independent life skills.
+This team provides accommodations, modifications and interventions.

-- Large Group: \$30.00/hour-Support is in the regular classroom, accommodations designed to meet individual needs to foster independence within the grade level curriculum. - Small Group \$60.00/hour-Most support is in regular classroom; some small group work; accommodations with a few modifications to curriculum. - Individual \$90.00/hour-regular classroom support with some pullout for reteaching; reinforce strategies/therapies from OT and SLP; some accommodations with modifications to curriculum across multiple subject areas.
+- Large Group: \$30.00/hour-Support is in the regular classroom, accommodations designed to meet individual needs to foster independence within the grade level curriculum. - Small Group \$60.00/hour-Most support is in regular classroom; some small group work; accommodations with a few modifications to curriculum. - Individual \$90.00/hour-regular classroom support with some pullout for reteaching; reinforce strategies/therapies from OT and SLP; some accommodations with modifications to curriculum across multiple subject areas. - Remote services \$90.00/hour-All online services provided by our intervention specialists will be billed at this rate